Qiskit-Extensions/qiskit-ibm-experiment/CONTRIBUTING.md

 * `main`:

-The main branch is used for development of the next version of qiskit-ibm.
+The main branch is used for development of the next version of qiskit-ibm-experiment.
 It will be updated frequently and should not be considered stable.
 The API can and will change on main as we introduce and refine new features.

 * `stable/*` branches:
-Branches under `stable/*` are used to maintain released versions of qiskit-ibm.
+Branches under `stable/*` are used to maintain released versions of qiskit-ibm-experiment.
 It contains the version of the code corresponding to the latest release for that minor version on pypi.
-For example, stable/0.8 contains the code for the 0.8.2 release on pypi.
 The API on these branches are stable and the only changes merged to it are bugfixes.

 ### Release cycle

-When it is time to release a new minor version of qiskit-ibm we will:
+When it is time to release a new minor version of qiskit-ibm-experiment we will:

 1. Create a new tag with the version number and push it to github
 2. Change the `main` version to the next release version.